- We Are

 - We Provide

 Spiritwood Station is the first of its kind in North Dakota.
 The power plant generates two primary products – electricity and steam.
 The plant has the capacity to generate up to 99 megawatts (MW) of electricity for the regional energy market.
 The combined heat and power plant also supplies steam to industrial operators near the plant.

-Combined heat and power plants such as Spiritwood Station are highly energy efficient because they make use of the energy in the steam which, at most plants, is released to cooling towers.
-Spiritwood Station sends some of the steam it produces to a malting facility and biorefinery for use in its production processes and supplies steam to the Dakota Spirit AgEnergy biorefinery.
+Combined heat and power plants such as Spiritwood Station are highly energy efficient because they make use of the energy in the steam, which at most plants is released to cooling towers.
+Spiritwood Station sends some of the steam it produces to a nearby malt plant for use in its production processes and supplies steam to the Dakota Spirit AgEnergy biorefinery.